Entertaining Angels (play)

 Entertaining Angels is a play by Richard Everett.
 The production was directed by Alan Strachan and produced by Michael Codron.

 Plot

-As a vicar's wife, Grace has spent a lifetime on her best behaviour.
-Now, after the death of her husband Bardolph, she can enjoy the new-found freedom of being able to do and say exactly what she wants.
-But the return of her eccentric missionary sister, Ruth, together with some disturbing revelations forces Grace to confront the truth of her marriage.
-Set in a lush vicarage garden complete with real grass, plants and a stream with running water, the play is filled with sharp-edged comedy and probing wit with Penelope Keith giving a widely acclaimed performance as Grace.
+As a vicar's wife, Grace (Penelope Keith) has spent a lifetime trying to meet other people's expectations.
+Now, after the death of her husband Bardolph, she enjoys the freedom of being able to do and say exactly what she wants.
+The return of her eccentric missionary sister, Ruth, together with some disturbing revelations, forces Grace to confront the truth of her marriage.